maximevaillancourt/digital-garden-jekyll-template/_notes/your-first-note.md

 ### Link syntax

+To link to another note, you can use Roam/wiki-style link syntax by wrapping a note's title (as defined in the note's front matter) in double brackets, like this: [[a note about cats]].
+You may also use the note's filename without the extension in the brackets, like this: [[cats]].
+If the Roam-style link does not point to a valid note's title, the double brackets will still be shown, like this: [[there is no note with this title]].

-To link to another note, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a link to a note about cats](/cats){: .internal-link}.
-Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link.
+Alternatively, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a Markdown link to the note about cats](/cats){: .internal-link}.
+Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link (without the little arrow).

-Since the Web is all about HTML, you can always use plain HTML if you want, like this: <a class="internal-link" href="/cats">This is the same note about cats as above</a>.
+Since the Web is all about HTML, you can always use plain HTML if you want, like this: <a class="internal-link" href="/cats">This is a link to the note about cats with HTML</a>.

 Of course, you can also link to external websites, like this: [this is a link to Wikipedia](https://wikipedia.org/).
 Again, you can use plain HTML if you prefer.

-Additionally, you can use Roam/wiki-style link syntax by wrapping a note's title in double brackets, like this: [[A note about cats]].
-If the Roam-style link does not point to a valid note's title, the double brackets will still be shown, like this: [[There is no note with this title]].

 ### Automatic bi-directional links